legabri/R-Projects/README.md

-Projects and exercises made in a master course ( Data Analanysis Methods) at Laval University.
+Projects and exercises made in a master course (Data Analysis Methods) at Laval University.

 We use R language and RStudio and a lot of R packages like: